aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-row/_index.md

 {{< /nosnippet >}}

-### How to add row to table in Word document in Python, Java, C#, C++, JavaScript and other programming languages
+### How to insert a row into a table in a Word document in Python, Java, C#, C++, JavaScript and other programming languages

 Using SDK is the quickest way to speed up the development.
 Please take a look at the provided code examples to quickly call this web service from your favourite programming language: